 Students will be assigned to designated hospitals, clinics, physician offices, and other healthcare-related facilities that will provide experiences to meet the clinical objectives for each clinical course.
 Students are permitted in the facilities in the role of "Student Nurse" only during the designated clinical rotation and clinical preparation times.
-When a student is not in the role of a "Student Nurse," they assume the role of a "visitor" and should abide by hospital regulations.
+When a student is not in the role of "Student Nurse," the student assumes the role of "visitor" and should abide by hospital regulations.
 SWTX uniforms, lab coats, or SWTX nametags should not be worn by students when they are in the role of "visitor."